These are the steps you need to follow in a state revenue matter before NCAT.

 Fees page to see which fee applies to you, and how to pay the fee.

-While you wait for NCAT to review the original decision, the Chief Commissioner’s decision will still take effect and the Office of State Revenue can implement its decision.
+While you wait for NCAT to review the original decision, the Chief Commissioner’s decision will still take effect and the Revenue NSW can implement its decision.

-If the decision means you have to pay any tax, interest or penalties, you must either pay the amount when due or make arrangements with the Office of State Revenue to pay in instalments.
+If the decision means you have to pay any tax, interest or penalties, you must either pay the amount when due or make arrangements with Revenue NSW to pay in instalments.

 You can ask for the Chief Commissioner’s decision to be suspended while you are waiting for a review by NCAT.
 This is called a 'stay'.
 You need to explain your reasons for asking for the decision to be suspended.
 NCAT will decide whether to grant a suspension after also considering the views of the Chief Commissioner.